LabForComputationalVision/universal_inverse_problem/README.md

 [Demo.ipynb](Demo.ipynb) can be executed on CPU or GPU computing platforms.

 ### Requirements
-You'll need python version 3.7.6 and the following libraries and tools to execute the code:
+You'll need python version 3.7.6 and the following packages to execute the code:

 numpy 1.19.4 \
 skimage 0.17.2 \